justinfranken/TradingStratTester/README.md

 ## Introduction

-This project assesses trading strategies across different asset classes and frequencies, offering users ample flexibility to experiment with various combinations of financial assets, frequencies, and strategies.
-Users can adjust global variables in 'src/tradingstrattester/config.py' to explore different assets, strategies, and simulation parameters such as timing for buying, selling, or holding, as well as initial depot value, starting assets, and transaction costs.
+This project, developed as the final project for the course module Effective Programming for Economists by Janos Gabler at the University of Bonn in the Winter Semester 2023/2024, assesses trading strategies across various asset classes and frequencies.
+It provides users with extensive flexibility to experiment with different combinations of financial assets, frequencies, and strategies.
+Users can customize global variables in 'src/tradingstrattester/config.py' to explore diverse assets, strategies, and simulation parameters, including timing for buying, selling, or holding, initial depot value, starting assets, and transaction costs.

 ## Instructions on modifying the 'config.py' file: